petkaantonov/bluebird/API.md

 *Performance tips*

-The `asCallback` is actually an accessor property (except on legacy browsers where it's eager data property) - so save the result if you need to call it multiple times.
+The `callback` is actually an accessor property (except on legacy browsers where it's eager data property) - so save the result if you need to call it multiple times.

 This is more efficient way of promisification than using `new Promise`.